benfried/benfried.github.io/nyff2022/2022-10-13.she-said/she-said.md

 at the legions of people who helped him.
 82 women have gone on the record as being victims of Weinstein.

-The cast is truly terrific.
-Carey Mulligan's portrayal of Megan Twohey is almost an impression.
+The cast is uniformly terrific, especially the leads.
+It was a trip to see Megan Twohey on stage with Carey Mulligan, and to experience how much Mulligan became Twohey, nailing her voice and her mannerisms.

 ## Notes from the screening

-All those helpers: lawyers, PR people, payers of hush money, they're really accomplices.
+Even weeks after seeing the movie, I kept coming back to all those

-The cast is terrific.
-It was a trip to see Megan Twohey on stage with Carey Mulligan, and to experience how much Mulligan did to become Twohey, to nail her voice and her physicality.
+helpers: lawyers, PR people, payers of hush money, they're accomplices or worse.
+How many women might have been saved if Weinstein hadn't had the protection of so many lawyers, publicists, helpers.
+There is a terrible truth about our system and how it can be perfectly legal and ethical to be in the business of protecting the powerful from justice.

 ![*Jodi Kantor, Megan Twohey, Zoe Kazan, and Carey Mulligan*](PXL_20221014_002733043.NIGHT.jpg)